 Setting Description port: port The override for the listening port used by the license server, as described in Configuration Values Editable from the Command Line.
 You can edit this override value as needed.
-If no override is specified (that is, the setting is commented out), the service uses the default port 7070 (or the value defined in producer-settings.xml). active-hostid: value/type The hostid to use for the license server.
+If no override is specified (that is, the setting is commented out), the service uses the default port 7070 (or the value defined in producer-settings.xml).

+active-hostid: value/type

 The hostid can only be set using a configuration file if no hostid has yet been specified for the license server.
-Once a hostid has been set, it can only be changed using the FlexNet License Server Administrator.
-The syntax is vaLue/type (for example, 7200014f5df0/ETHERNET).
+Once a hostid has been set, it can only be changed using the FlexNet License Server Administrator or the FlexNet License Server Manager.

+The syntax is value/type (for example, 7200014f5df0/ETHERNET).
 If no value is specified for this setting and no active hostid has yet been set for the license server, the license server uses, by default, the first available Ethernet address on the machine.
 If using a dongle ID or a hostid other than the first available Ethernet address, specify it here.
 For more information about hostids, see Understanding Hostids.

 Important • It is not recommended to change the hostid of a license server that has licenses mapped in the back office (FlexNet Operations).
 If the hostid is changed to a value that is different to that specified for the license server in the back office, any existing licenses mapped to the license server that is locked to the old hostid in the back office will be orphaned.

 To prevent this from happening, it is best practice to return the license server in the back office.
 During the return operation, the producer can transfer the licenses to a different device; this can be the same machine with the desired hostid.
-After the transfer, wait for the license server to synchronize with the back office (server synchronization occurs based on synchronization policies or ondemand). $\left[egin{array}{c} ar{\nabla} \end{array} \right]$ Important • If a server hostid has been set using active-hostid, the server.hostType.order property (if set) is ignored.
+After the transfer, wait for the license server to synchronize with the back office (server synchronization occurs based on synchronization policies or ondemand).

+Important • If a server hostid has been set using active-hostid, the server.hostType.order property (if set) is ignored.

 For more information about hostids, see Understanding Hostids.